z1kuang0606/ECE228_SP25/README.md

 - Densenet121_custom_adversarial.pt: Densenet121 with deep ensemble trained on CIFAKE.
 Reproduces table 3 and figure 4.
 - ViT_pretrained_adversarial.pt: ViT with deep ensemble trained on CIFAKE.
 Reproduces table 3 and figure 4.

-Be sure to modify the **save_dir** variable to point to the directory that stores the model.
-Then, you can load the model using a subsequent cell.
+<ins>Be sure to modify the **save_dir** variable to point to the directory that stores the model.</ins> Then, you can load the model using a subsequent cell.

 The train and test loss and test accuracy in each epoch are stored as json files in the folder with the same name as the model.